Main Activities

 Future Issues

-We periodically conduct internal audits and risk assessment surveys and assess and review (the PDCA cycle) management systems for the prevention of corruption so that we can maintain ongoing and effective management in accordance with rules.
+We periodically conduct internal audits and risk assessment surveys and assess and review the PDCA cycle for the prevention of corruption.

-In addition, we are committed to regular implementation of compliance education and training regarding anti-corruption within the Group, as well as to promoting extensive use of the internal reporting system and consultation hotlines when employees face risks such as bribery.
-We are working on development in stages of a reporting system for outside business suppliers.
+In addition, we are committed to regular implementation of relevant education and training regarding anti-corruption within the Group, as well as to promoting extensive use of the internal reporting system and consultation hotlines when employees face risks such as bribery.
+We are working to gradually develop a reporting system for outside business suppliers.

 Status of the Provision of Capital